gukihuman/guki-text/README.md

 ## Usage

-To use GukiText, simply go to [link is not available yet] and start typing.
+To use GukiText, simply go to [guki-text.vercel.app](https://guki-text.vercel.app/) and start typing.
 Your texts will be saved automatically in the local storage.

 ## License